WING-NUS/SciAssist/README.md

 ## About

-This is the repository of SciAssist and is under active development at National University of Singapore (NUS), Singapore.
-The project was built upon a [template by ashleve](https://github.com/ashleve/lightning-hydra-template).
+This is the repository of SciAssist, which is a toolkit to assist scientists' research.
+SciAssist currently supports reference string parsing, more functions are under active development by [WING@NUS](https://wing.comp.nus.edu.sg/), Singapore.
+The project was built upon an open-sourced [template by ashleve](https://github.com/ashleve/lightning-hydra-template).

-SciAssist is a toolkit for scientific document processing.
-Now it has included reference string parsing.
 ## Installation

 ```bash